guilhemmarchand/trackme/docs/FAQ.rst

 ``[trackme_alerts_priority]``

-By default all entities are added as “medium”, one option can be to update the macro to be looking at high only, such that you qualify for each entity is you want to be alerted on it and define it to high priority.
+By default, all entities are added as “medium”, one option can be to update the macro to be looking at high only, such that you qualify for each entity is you want to be alerted on it and define it to high priority.
 Another option would be to define everything to low besides what you qualify and want to be monitoring and get alerted.

 The purpose of the priority field is to provide a granularity in which entities should be generating alerts, while all information remains easily visible and summarised in the UI.